 Welcome to the website of the California Peace and Freedom Party’s 2016 campaign.

-La Riva is the candidate of the Party for Socialism and Liberation (PSL) and is already on the ballot in Colorado, Louisiana, New Mexico and Washington.
+La Riva is the candidate of the Party for Socialism and Liberation (PSL) and is already on the ballot in Colorado, Florida, Iowa, Louisiana, New Jersey, New Mexico, Vermont and Washington.
 Banks co-founded the American Indian Movement in 1968 and has been active in Native American struggles since then.

 If you registered out of the Peace and Freedom Party in order to vote for Bernie Sanders, now is the time to register back into the party.
 If you have never been registered Peace and Freedom, now is the time to join.